JeroenDeDauw/ParamProcessor/README.md

 ## Release notes

+### 1.13.1

+* Added an explicit nullable type on the `DimensionParser::__construct` parameter, completing the PHP 8.4 deprecation fixes from 1.13.0

 ### 1.13.0 (2026-05-09)

 * Added explicit nullable types on `ProcessedParam::__construct`, `ParamDefinition::__construct`, and `ParamDefinitionFactory::__construct` parameters, fixing PHP 8.4 deprecation notices